 Whether expats are required to report their foreign real estate as an asset depends on the ownership structure that they hold the foreign real estate in.

-Foreign real estate owned directly in an expat’s name doesn’t normally have to be reported as a foreign asset under FATCA rules, whereas foreign real estate held through a structure such as a foreign registered corporation or trust would often flag an additional reporting requirement (depending on the foreign real estate value and the value of the expat’s other foreign investments and financial assets), as the value of expat’s interests in these structures is reportable on form 8938.
+Foreign real estate owned directly in an expat’s name doesn’t normally have to be reported as a foreign asset under FATCA rules, whereas foreign real estate held through a structure such as a foreign registered corporation or trust would often flag an additional reporting requirement (depending on the foreign real estate value and the value of the expat’s other foreign investments and financial assets), as the value of the expat’s interests in these structures is reportable on Form 8938.

 Furthermore, if an expat receives their foreign estate rental income into a foreign bank account, and the balance of the account combined with the balance of any other foreign financial accounts (including any foreign bank and investment accounts that an expat has signatory authority or control over) exceeds $10,000 in a year, then all the foreign accounts should be reported in a Foreign Bank Account Report (FBAR).

-Note that there’s no additional tax liability associated with FBAR and FATCA rules, they’re just reporting requirements.
+Note that there’s no additional tax liability associated with FBAR and FATCA rules; they’re just reporting requirements.

 Foreign real estate capital gains

 When expats sell foreign real estate, they may be liable to pay US capital gains tax, which is applied to US citizens’ capital gains worldwide, irrespective of whether they also owe foreign capital gains taxes on these profits.
-Capital gains up to $250,000 (or $500,000 for a married couple filing jointly) on a home isn’t taxable by the US, however expats still have to report a foreign real estate sale, whether they owe US capital gains tax or note.
+Capital gains up to $250,000 (or $500,000 for a married couple filing jointly) on a home isn’t taxable by the US, however expats still have to report a foreign real estate sale, whether they owe US capital gains tax or not.